 Weighs Less Than Steel

-Aluminum is about one-third the weight of steel, yet it has the yield strength of 35,000 psi.
+While one-third the weight of steel, aluminum yields a strength of 35,000 psi.
 Depending on the alloy and processing technique used, pound for pound, it’s possible to forge aluminum to be just as strong as steel.

 No Welding Required